-Your registration papers have important details like your engine and chassis number, your car’s registration number etc…—all essential in case you need to make a car insurance claim.
+Your registration papers have important details like your engine and chassis numbers, your car’s registration number etc. – all essential in case you need to make a car insurance claim.

 The insurance schedule has all the necessary information about your policy in 2-3 pages and will be useful when cops ask “Insurance ke papers dikhao!”
-(In case you’ve opted for RSA, make a note of the emergency numbers, too).
-You can also store this schedule, you may have received over the email as an attachment, as a ready file on your phone, yes that’s legal!
+(In case you’ve opted for RSA, make a note of the emergency numbers, too.)
+You can also store the schedule you may have received over email as an attachment, as a ready file on your phone – yes, that’s legal!

-As for your car manual is as important—it’ll bail you out of a sticky situation by providing you with basic how-to’s and information about your car.
+As for your car manual, it is as important — it’ll bail you out of a sticky situation by providing you with basic how-to’s and information about your car.
 Ever wondered what those different lights that keep blinking near your odometer mean?
 Well, you’ll find all that in this holy grail!

 In case you’ve been in an accident, the first order of action (after establishing that everyone involved is safe) is heading to the nearest police station to file an FIR.
-Apart from details of your car, this will also require details like your license number and/ or personal identification.
-So, it’s always useful to keep a copy of the aforementioned documents in your dashboard for easy access (in case you leave that wallet at home).
+Apart from details of your car, this will also require details like your license number and/or personal identification.
+So, it’s always useful to keep a copy of these documents in your dashboard for easy access (in case you leave your wallet at home).
 Alternatively, just take a pictcha! of these and keep them in your phone gallery.

-Time to use those First-Aid skills taught in school (yes those made out of shoe boxes, remember?)!
+Time to use those first-aid skills you learnt in school (yes, remember those kits made out of shoe boxes?)!

 While you may have a tool-kit ready in your boot, you do need to keep certain essentials in your dashboard too.
 It could happen that you got rear-ended and your boot is jammed.
 Oops!
-Or, there could be an emergency situation wherein you’re locked inside your car.
-Claustrophobia!!!
+Or, there could be an emergency situation where you’re locked inside your car.
+Claustrophobia!

-And if by chance you don’t have this, let us give you a wilder option, use you head rest’s sharp ends to break free.
+And if, by chance, you don’t have this, let us give you a wilder option: use your seat head-rest’s sharp ends to break free.

 Check with your nearest workshop and keep some spare electrical fuses in your dashboard too.